Instant Pot Garlic Sesame Chicken

 - In a small bowl, combine two tablespoons of cornstarch with two tablespoons of water and whisk until well combined, with no lumps.

 - Add the mixture to the Instant Pot and gently stir to combine.
-Cook on Sauté function for a few more minutes, stirring gently, until the sauce thickens, about 5 minutes.
+Cook on the Sauté function for a few more minutes, stirring gently, until the sauce thickens, about 5 minutes.

 - If you want the sauce to be even thicker, mix one more tablespoon of cornstarch with one tablespoon of juice and add it to the pressure cooker.